rexresearch

 Referring now to FIG. 2, therein is shown an exploded view of a

-of FIG. 1 including commutator retainer 17 which is attached at
+embodiment of FIG. 1 including commutator retainer 17 which is

-end of the shaft of the motor by way of a set screw.
-Positive
+attached at end of the shaft of the motor by way of a set screw.

-copper commutator/slip ring 22 engages with first plastic
+Positive copper commutator/slip ring 22 engages with first

-insulator spacer ring 21, over plastic insulator tube 20, over
+plastic insulator spacer ring 21, over plastic insulator tube

-copper negative commutator/slip ring 19 which engages with second
+20, over copper negative commutator/slip ring 19 which engages

-plastic insulator spacer ring 18, the whole assembly being
+with second plastic insulator spacer ring 18, the whole assembly

-attached to the retainer 17.
-Five brushes (not shown in FIG. 2 but
+being attached to the retainer 17.
+Five brushes (not shown in

-a symmetric manner radially of and in contact with the commutator
+are arranged in a symmetric manner radially of and in contact

-slip ring portions of the negative and positive commutator
+extended cylindrical slip ring portions of the negative and

 Referring now to FIG. 3, therein is shown a schematic view of a